 CDDEP was founded with the objective of using research to support better decision-making in health policy.
 CDDEP researchers employ a range of expertise—including economics, epidemiology, disease modeling, risk analysis, and statistics—to conduct actionable, policy-oriented research on malaria, antibiotic resistance, disease control priorities, environmental health, alcohol and tobacco, and other global health issues.

 CDDEP projects are global in scope, spanning Africa, Asia, and North America and include scientific studies and policy engagement.
 The CDDEP team is experienced in addressing country-specific and regional issues, as well as the local and global aspects of global challenges, such as antibiotic resistance and pandemic influenza.
 CDDEP research is notable for innovative approaches to design and analysis, which are shared widely through publications, presentations and web-based programs.

-CDDEP has offices in Washington, D.C. and New Delhi and relies on a distinguished team of scientists, public health experts and economists around the world.
+CDDEP has offices in Washington, D.C. and New Delhi, India and relies on a distinguished team of scientists, public health experts, and economists around the world.